jundalisay/spblist/content/en/research/ancient/babylonian/gilgamesh/tablet-07.md

 ---
-title: "Enuma Elish The Epic Of Creation"
+title: "The Death of Enkidu"
-weight: 4
+weight: 19
-image: "/covers/enuma.jpg"
+image: "/covers/gilga.jpg"
-description: "Here we simplify Enuma Elish The Epic Of Creation"
-draft: true
+description: "In my dream, Anu, Enlil, and Shamash held a council"
 ---

 In my dream, Anu, Enlil, and Shamash held a council.
 Anu said to Enlil:

 'They killed the Bull of Heaven have also slain Humbaba, the one of them who pulled up the Cedar of the Mountain must die!'